 Ways You Can Validate Someone’s Military Service Claims

 Serving in any branch of the military is a responsibility that is earned through fortitude, perseverance, and a dedication to personal excellence that goes above and beyond the typical standards by which we weigh ourselves in the civilian sector.
 The personal sacrifices made by the people who can live up to those standards represent a significant investment in their nation, and thus they are afforded certain honors befitting of these valorous acts.
 When someone claims to be an active member of the military or a veteran, you need to know that it is the truth or if its a case of stolen valor.
 Whether you’re interviewing them for a position in your company, or are getting to know someone you’ve just met on a personal level, it’s important for you to be able to verify their service, considering the gravity of the claim.
+You could always conduct a background check on them but sometimes it’s not possible.

 Unfortunately, it’s not always the easiest thing to do.
 Military service records do not become public information until 62 years have passed after a person has been discharged.
 Unless you’re part of their immediate family, you cannot request those documents.
 So how do you verify the claim?